A lot of people don't really know what Blackbox is. They see some rather complicated or very plain screenshots and

 5) Blackbox is the lightest shell there is.
 This means more speed, more power.

-6) Themeing is relatively easy and anyone can create their own styles using a simple text editor like Notepad (although Blackbox does have its own editor, BBNote) and a color picker.
-Again, no programming or Photoshopping required – although you CAN use graphic files in your elements, if you so wish, and my themes are a good example of that.
+6) Themeing is relatively easy and anyone can create their own styles or themes.
+No programming or Photoshopping required – although you CAN use graphic files in your elements, if you so wish, and my themes are a good example of that.

 7) Blackbox creates its own backgrounds, if it senses you haven't picked any.
 Or, you can create wallpapers of any texture and color using its build-in mechanisms.
 Piece of cake.